ChMeghana/API-frotnend-optimization-techniques/README.md

  # Flutter Frontend Optimization and Caching Strategies

 This document outlines strategies to optimize the Flutter frontend for API integration with a Node.js backend and SQL Server, focusing on caching, payload reduction, and latency minimization.
 These ideas are designed to enhance performance, support offline scenarios, and ensure secure data handling with AES encryption.
-Share this with your team to guide implementation.

 ---

 ## 1. Caching Strategies